(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 BEST TIME TO VISIT SANTORINI

 Shoulder season is the best time to visit Santorini, there are fewer crowds and the weather should be nice.
-This is between the months of September to October and April to May.
+This is between September to October and April to May.

 However, I did visit in June of 2021 but it was right around the time when Greece had really re-opened for tourism.
 I think I got really lucky at this time because the weather was great, there were minimal crowds, and everything was open!